Canada–Denmark relations

-Canada–Denmark relations are the current and historical relations between Canada and Denmark.
+Canada and Denmark have longstanding bilateral relations.
 Canada has an embassy in Copenhagen.
 Denmark has an embassy in Ottawa and a consulate-general in Toronto.
 Both countries are full members of NATO and the Arctic Council.
 Relations between the two countries have attracted attention in light of the dispute over Hans Island, which was resolved in 2022.

 History

 In 1928, the bilateral relations between Canada and Denmark were strengthened, when members of the Canadian National Railways met with Thomas Madsen-Mygdal.

 The first treaty between Canada and Denmark was a visa requirements agreement, signed on 22 September and 14 October 1949.
 Both countries signed an agreement concerning taxes in 1956.
 Canada and Denmark agreed to cooperate with defence science in 1969.
 In 1983, a marine environmental, social and economic agreement was signed in Copenhagen.

 In 2010, the Denmark–USA/Canada Program was launched.
 The programme aims the internationalization of Danish education programmes.